 What may play in Arsenal’s favour is that Bayern may have already qualified for the last 16 by this point and could choose to rest some of their big stars.
 Either way, this will be a difficult game.
 But if the Gunners can get a result, they may still keep their hopes alive of qualifying for the next stage of Europe’s premier tournament.

 Christmas will have come early for those who are able to pick up Arsenal tickets for this game.
 If the Gunners are able to defeat the current Premier League leaders Manchester City, four days before Christmas Day, it will make them serious title contenders this season.
 By taking three points off the favourites for the title this season, the betting and league table are likely to be in Arsenal’s favour when it comes to finishing top at the end of the campaign.

 It took just 20 minutes fordating in hull at the Emirates, however, they are unlikely to find it so easy when they travel to Old Trafford in February.

 Louis van Gaal will remind his players of that embarrassment and they are likely to be looking for revenge so the Gunners will need to be at their very best.
 This is always one of the toughest games in the Premier League calendar for Arsene Wenger’s men.

 Nothing is sweeter than a victory over North London rivals Tottenham and to do it in their own back yard makes it taste even better.
 Regardless of where these two sides are in the table at this stage of the season, Arsenal fans will be desperate to get one over on Spurs.

 This has the makings of being some game if both sides are still in contention for the title.
 It could come down to a shootout for the silverware at the Etihad Stadium and most Arsenal fans would probably take that situation right now.

-Arsenal proved last season with their 2-0 victory in this fixture that they can win the big games.
+Arsenal proved last season with their affair dating apps in this fixture that they can win the big games.
 They will need to remain consistent before then to make sure they stay in the race before the penultimate game of the Premier League fixture list.